Synopsis. Oracle Database 11g Release 1 (11gR1) is

 already cached on the application server without having to reissue a query

-.
+directly against the database.
 These result caches therefore hold great

 promise for eliminating unnecessary “round trips” to the database server to